This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 Encierro – Running Of The Bulls

 The most important part of the whole festival is the Encierro, as they call it, or the bulls’ running.
-The Encierro starts at 8:00 am every day with a bell sounds when they let the bulls run through Pamplona’s streets, and many participants run with them.
+The Encierro starts at 8:00 a.m. every day with a bell sound when they let the bulls run through Pamplona’s streets, and many participants run with them.

-The streets are encircled with wooden racks so that the bulls run straight away and not to the participants watching them.
-However, the running route is 800 meters long, and if you want to see the bulls running, you need to come and secure your spot along the way very early in the morning.
+The streets are encircled with wooden racks so that the bulls run straight away to the bull ring.
+The running route is 800 meters long, and if you want to see the bulls running, you need to come and secure your spot along the way very early in the morning.

 If you come too late, there are crowds of people, which will barely let you go closer to the wooden racks to see the bulls.